Barry Popkin: Nutrition transition

 The concept of nutrition transition, referring to the changes in diet in the Western world from high-fiber diets to those based on more processed foods containing more fat and sugar, was first proposed by Popkin in 1993.
 Since he proposed the concept, Popkin has published studies about the nutrition transition and its effects in the developing world, as well as in Brazil.

 Views

 In 2013, Popkin argued that smoothies are "the new danger" due to the large quantities of fructose they contain.
 He is also a critic of the soft drink industry.
 He has expressed strong support for soda taxes, and has compared them to existing taxes on tobacco.
 When several large beverage companies promised to reduce soda consumption in 2014, Popkin said this was merely an attempt to pass off already declining soda sales as an effort to combat obesity.
-In the past decade after he organized a bellagio conference on large-scale regulatory and fiscal options for addressing global obesity much of his energy has been working on regulatory options such as food labeling and marketing control in many countries(e.g. Chile), fiscal actions around SSB and other ultra-processed food taxes(e.g. Mexico), and consulting with dozens of countries on such actions.
+In the past decade after he organized a bellagio conference on large-scale regulatory and fiscal options for addressing global obesity much of his energy has been working on regulatory options such as food labeling and marketing control in many countries (e.g. in Chile), fiscal actions around SSBs (sugar-sweetened beverages) and other ultra-processed food taxes (e.g. in Mexico), and consulting with dozens of countries on such actions.